stsurya/Docker/Day-1/Docker.md

 created using Dockerfiles, stored in registries like Docker Hub, and can be easily pulled, pushed, and shared.
 Or
-Docker images are the read-only binary templates used to create a docker container Or
+Docker images are the read-only binary templates used to create a docker container.
+Or
-Single file with all dependencies and configuration required to run a program Ways to create a Images (Three ways )
+Single file with all dependencies and configuration required to run a program.

+Ways to create a Images (Three ways):

 1. Take images from Docker Hub
 2. Create image form Docker file